s-celles/Daily-News-Briefing/README.md

 2. Create a feature branch
 3. Submit a pull request

+### Contributors
+- @[s-celles](https://github.com/s-celles): Thank you for refactoring the project and contributed many valuable features.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.